 Our client was driving from a work lunch meeting to his home when he was stopped by police for a random breath test (RBT).
 He admitted to having two glasses of white wine with lunch, and the breath test returned a positive result.

-The client was then conveyed to the police station where he underwent further breath analysis.
+The client was then taken to the police station where he underwent further breath analysis.
 This returned a reading of 0.068 grams in 210 litres of breath, placing him in the low range of prescribed concentration of alcohol (PCA) offences.

 He was given a court attendance notice to appear at the Downing Centre Local Court.
 Our client entered a guilty plea at the first possible opportunity and completed the Traffic Offenders Intervention Program.